 If you want to skip the hoopla, then sign up for an account with Boxcryptor.
 Although you’ll need to pay for a premium plan to get everything Boxcryptor has to offer, the price is well worth it.
 From usability to features to security, Boxcryptor gets everything right, so if you want a quick piece of software, it’s the one for you.

 In a market full of open-source encryption software, Boxcryptor takes a more commercial approach.
 Although not as flexible for tech nuts, Boxcryptor makes up for it with a feature-dense closed system that works in every circumstance.
 The pricing is right, too, with a generous free plan and low rates for businesses.

 What stands out most is Boxcryptor’s accessibility.
 It takes what’s usually a technical piece of software and makes it approachable.
 When you install the app, it’ll immediately find the cloud storage folders installed on your system and add them as locations.
 From there, it’s simply a matter of dragging files and folders into the correct location; they’ll be encrypted automatically.

-Sharing is a breeze with Boxcryptor supporting more than 30 cloud storage services, but you can also share encrypted files directly.
+Sharing is a breeze with Boxcryptor supporting more than 30 cloud companies (check out which cloud storage is best recommended by us), but you can also share encrypted files directly.
 The end user will, of course, need a Boxcryptor account to access the encrypted data.
 However, it’s completely free to do so.
 Because Boxcryptor supports a limited free plan, sharing personal data securely isn’t a problem.